NyteshadeXT/PF2e-Core-Vault/01) Rules/GM Tools/Pathfinder Society Boons/FoP - Noala's Lessons.md

 * * *

-**Effect** You gain access to either the ranger feat [[Feats/Relentless Stalker|Relentless Stalker]] or the skill feat [[Feats/Wilderness Spotter|Wilderness Spotter]].
+**Effect** You gain access to either the ranger feat [[Relentless Stalker|Relentless Stalker]] or the skill feat [[Wilderness Spotter|Wilderness Spotter]].
 Once you have taken one of these feats, check the box next to this boon and cross the other one out.

 *Source: *
 *OGL*